Toqozz/bevy_debug_lines/README.md

 ## Notes and Missing Stuff
 This plugin is in alpha, so there are things missing and general annoyances:
 - [ ] Each separate line needs a separate ID... to separate it from the others.
-This can probably be handled automatically instead.
+This can probably be handled automatically with a hash or something.
-- [ ] There is a defined maximum number of lines that is kinda low (`MAX_LINES = 128`).
-I have some ideas to resolve this.
+- [x] There is a defined maximum number of lines that is kinda low (`MAX_LINES = 255`).
+I have some ideas to resolve this. -> 128k limit on master now.
 - [x] Thickness is hardcoded (see `line.vert`), this is also easy to resolve -> fixed on master.
 - [x] Color is hardcoded (see `line.frag`) -> fixed on master.
 - [x] Missing documentation, but there's only really one function you should use; `add_or_update_line(id, start, end)`.